affanshahid/giki-evapp-server/API-V1.md

 * **On success:** It will have the following properties:
  * `success` - Set to true
  * `announcement` - An [announcement object](#announcement-object)
+ *
+## News
+All requests must use multipart/form-data

 ### `GET /news`